telerik/blazor-docs/components/gantt/dependencies/editing.md

 The Gantt provides the following dependency events:

-* `OnCreate` fires when the users drag the dependency handle of a task from one end-point to another and thus create a new dependency.
+* `OnCreate` fires when the users drag the dependency handle of a task from one end point to another and thus create a new dependency.
 It provides a `GanttDependencyCreateEventArgs` object that contains the currently created dependency.
 * `OnDelete` fires when the users deletes a dependency.
 To delete a dependency the user should select it using the mouse and press the `Delete` keyboard button.
 It provides a `GanttDependencyDeleteEventArgs` object that contains the currently deleted dependency in the `Item` field that you can cast to your model.

 ## Example